-The word "building" does not include the land upon which the structure stands,17 external paving, fencing or landscaping.
+The word "building" does not include the land upon which the structure stands.
+17

-4.2.2 "Cost"
+4.2.2 Meaning of "cost"

-In SIR v Eaton Hall (Pty) Ltd, which dealt with the cost of a building and improvements to a building for purposes of the annual allowance, Trollip JA, who delivered the judgment of the court, said the following:18
+In SIR v Eaton Hall (Pty) Ltd, which dealt with the cost of a building and improvements to a building for purposes of the annual allowance, Trollip JA, who delivered the judgment of the court, said the following:

 "The crucial words, common to each of these allowances, is therefore 'the cost to the taxpayer of any portion of a building'.
 (I shall henceforth, for brevity's sake, merely refer to 'any building' as meaning any portion thereof).
 What does that expression mean?
 Firstly, it is obvious from the context that 'the cost of any building' means the cost of erecting that building.
 Secondly, in the absence of any definition in the Act of such cost one must look at its ordinary meaning.
 The Oxford English Dictionary defines 'cost' as meaning: 'That which must be given or surrendered in order to acquire, produce, accomplish, or maintain something; the price paid for a thing.'
-Hence 'the cost to the taxpayer of the building' ordinarily means the price or consideration given or paid by him for the erection of the building.
-It does not, therefore, include expenses incurred by the taxpayer in connection with the erection of the building unless, of course, they are part of the price or consideration paid for the erection.
+Hence 'the cost to the taxpayer of the building' ordinarily means the price or consideration given or paid by the taxpayer in connection with the erection of the building unless, of course, they are part of the price or consideration paid for the erection.